 - Fewer point tags might limit the ability to query metrics in meaningful ways.

 For more information about point tags, see Fine Tune Queries with Point Tags.

 Almost all timeseries databases are key-value systems and each unique combination of metric and point tags requires an index entry.
 When the number of index entries increases, the ingestion and query performance suffer because the read and write operations require scanning larger spaces.

 When you deploy a large system, there’s a rapid burst of new index entries, which can lead to high cardinality issues, such as slowdown or unresponsiveness of the monitoring system.

-Wavefront usually deals gracefully with high cardinality because it has the following features:
+The Wavefront service usually deals gracefully with high cardinality because it has the following features:

 Applies top-down and bottom-up indexes

 Top-down indexes are the so-called metric source tags.
-In Wavefront, instead of just using the metric name as the primary key, the source is also considered a first-class citizen and is part of the primary metric host tag index.
-This improves the Wavefront performance and retrievability of data.
+Instead of just using the metric name as the primary key, the Wavefront service uses the source as part of the primary metric/host index.
+This improves performance and retrievability of data.